lanzhou-psy/personal-page/_pages/projects.md

 ### Working papers/projects
 #### 1. Relationship between childhood adversity and psychopathology in general population: exploring the multiple pathways from a network perspective
 #### 2. Inter-relationships among childhood adversity, polygenic risk score, and psychopathology in first-episode psychosis
+#### 3. Map the brain structural deviations in childhood trauma-exposed psychosis using normative modeling
-#### 3. Abnormal structure covariance network in childhood trauma-exposed psychosis.
+#### 4. Abnormal structure covariance network in childhood trauma-exposed psychosis.

 ### Published papers